Economic and Political Overview

 - People and Justice (NIP): liberal, conservative

-- Party of Democratic Progress (PDP): national conservatism
+- Party of Democratic Progress (PDP): centre-right

 - Our Party (NS): social-liberalism